cags9607/Efficient-Market-Hypothesis-on-football-data-using-R/README.md

 ![](fittedvsimplicit-1.png)<!-- -->

-From the plot it seems that the bookmakers tend to offer generous odds when the match outcome is highly probable.
-However, the above procedure says that chance alone would produce this result about 36% of the time.
+From the plot it seems that bookmakers tend to offer generous odds when the match outcome is highly probable.
+However, the above test says that chance alone would produce this result about 36% of the time.

 # References